kiran-shikare/project2/README.md

 teacher is shradha khapara.

-this is just for practice.
+this is just for practice..